 Mental health issues can include depression and mood disorders, anxiety, and post-traumatic stress.
 There is also a risk of alcohol use and abuse and risky behaviors (such as unprotected sex).
 Much of this is due to the stigma associated with being LGBTQ.
 LGBTQ teens and young adults fear not being accepted by family, friends, teachers, co-workers, their religious community, and the community overall.
 There also is a fear of being bullied or not being able to achieve certain things because of bias.
 This is called “minority stress.”

-- Most LGBTQ teens are fearful of telling their parents they are homosexual, bisexual, or transgender.
+- Some LGBTQ teens are fearful of telling their parents they are gay, lesbian, bisexual, or transgender.
 Children fear losing their parents’ love, support, and even being kicked out of the house.
 As a parent, the best thing you can do for your child is offer unconditional love and support.
 To help your teen, offer your support by:

 - Talking calmly and honestly about your child’s feelings.